 If you need to find a Twitter account, this can be done pretty easily.
 If you click on the second button in the bottom row, you’ll see a screen similar to that shown in the screenshot.
 Here you can fill the empty spaces for Twitter profiles which you’ll most often want to search.
 They just have to be accounts that you already follow.
 You can also search for any Twitter account in the world if you know the account’s username by entering it into the search field at the bottom.
 This isn’t my ideal solution to searching around Twitter (especially the lack of support for other services), but it’ll have to do because what it can do, it does well.

 Installation is just a few taps away!
-Just search for TweetDeck in your respective app store, or click on this link for your iOS device.
-Download and installation should only take a few moments as the app is not heavy at all.for your device or
+Just search for TweetDeck in your respective app store, or click onfor your device or this link for your iOS device [No Longer Available].
+Download and installation should only take a few moments as the app is not heavy at all.

 I find TweetDeck to be a very useful tool that fills its own niche nicely.
 I am a little sad that it hasn’t gotten any updates in quite a while, but hopefully Twitter can give it some love.
 In my opinion it’s a direct competitor to the native apps of each social network, as well as Seesmic.
 We’ll just have to see what TweetDeck’s ultimate fate will be.